tjaworski/AceMagic-S1-LED-TFT-Linux/s1panel/README.md

 open your browser to the gui page http://localhost:8686

+> [!NOTE]
+> if you want to access the gui remotely you will need to change the listen address in config.json to 0.0.0.0:8686 and restart the service.

 ### top panel

 this shows you the preview screen, and the settings which can be found in config.json file.